gpuweb/gpuweb/proposals/subgroup-matrix.md

 These types are not considered “composite” in the WGSL taxonomy, because they are not decomposible.
 You can’t reference a sub-vector or a single component.
-The numeric dimensions must be override-expressions.
+The numeric dimensions must be const-expressions.
-These types cannot be part of any interface (i.e. they can only be instantiated in Function and Private address spaces).
+These types cannot be part of any interface; they can only be instantiated in the Function address space.
 They are plain types (similar to atomics) so that they can be included in composite types.
 An important use case is to make arrays of these matrices.